 On September 13, 2017, EFF and ACLU filed a lawsuit against the federal government on behalf of 11 travelers whose smartphones and other electronic devices were searched without a warrant at the U.S. border.

 The plaintiffs are 10 U.S. citizens and one lawful permanent resident who come from across the country and a variety of backgrounds.
 The defendants are the leaders of the Department of Homeland Security and two of its component agencies, Customs & Border Protection (CBP) and Immigration & Customs Enforcement (ICE).
 The case was filed in U.S. district court in Boston, Massachusetts.

 The number of border searches of electronic devices has been steadily growing.
-According to CBP, border officers are on track to conduct approximately 30,000 electronic device searches during fiscal year 2017, which is over three times the number of searches than in fiscal year 2015 (8,503) and about 50 percent more than in fiscal year 2016 (19,033).
+According to CBP, border officers conducted 40,913 border searches of electronic devices in fiscal year 2019, which is almost five times the number of searches than in fiscal year 2015 (8,503) and more than double the number of searches in fiscal year 2016 (19,033).

 CBP and ICE policies permit border officers to conduct searches of travelers’ electronic devices without a warrant or any individualized suspicion that a traveler has done anything wrong.
 This case challenges these policies as unconstitutional invasions of the privacy and free speech rights of travelers.

 We argue that border searches of electronic devices violate the First and Fourth Amendments to the U.S. Constitution when conducted without a warrant based on probable cause that a device contains data indicating that the traveler has broken an immigration or customs law.